gar1t/e2/doc/tutorial.rst

 .. note:: If you've already setup e2 from :doc:`quick_start`, you can skip this section.
-References to ``E2_HOME`` in this tutorial refer to the root directory of you local e2 clone.
+References to ``E2_HOME`` in this tutorial refer to the root directory of your local e2 clone.

 First, retrieve e2 from github::